-How Roger Daltrey Walked Out on the Who, Then Right Back In
+When Roger Daltrey Walked Out, Then Right Back In On the Who

 The early days of the Who were tumultuous times.
 Four different personalities were learning to coexist.
 The band changed its name three times.
 Pete Townshend and Keith Moon began to revel in the joy of destroying their instruments.
 And Roger Daltrey often found himself at odds with the rest of the band.

 For instance, Townshend placed himself, John Entwistle and Moon in the “genius” column, according to an interview for the documentary Amazing Journey: The Story of the Who, but “Roger was a singer; that was it.”

 The Who were often fueled by that friction, but in 1965 lingering tensions almost killed the band.
 Following the last two shows of a European tour in September of that year, Daltrey and Moon got into a brawl, which Daltrey later chalked up to his disgust with the Who’s drug use and its effect on their performances.
 Roger got the boot and the Who announced they would replace him with Boz Burrell.

 A member of an R&B band that featured future Small Faces keyboardist Ian MacLagan, Burrell never played a gig with the Who.
 The whole thing was short-lived, as Daltrey was reinstated before the band’s next gig.
 Burrell went on to become part of King Crimson and co-found Bad Company.

 Daltrey was brought back to the Who with the warning that he stop any violent behavior.
 During his school days, Daltrey had earned a reputation as a bully.
 He later reflected on leaving his fighting ways behind.
 “I thought if I lost the band, I was dead," Daltrey said in The Who and the Making of Tommy.
 "If I didn’t stick with the Who, I would be a sheet metal worker for the rest of my life."

 Watch the Who Perform at Wembley's Empire Pool